About the Village of Pemberton Council

 Participation by Zoom

-The Village is offering the opportunity to attend live council, committee, commission, public hearings and board meeting via Zoom video conferencing.
+The Village is offering the opportunity to attend live council, committee, commission, public hearings and board meetings via Zoom video conferencing.

 Please visit: https://zoom.us/ and sign-up for a free Zoom account or continue as a guest.